axelriseup/Overwatch/README.md

 4. Export Reports: Take advantage of the export feature to generate tax reports or keep personal records of your financial history.

 The Overwatch Extension is your all-in-one tool for financial monitoring and reporting.
 Get started today to simplify your financial management and gain invaluable insights into your financial health.

+#### Approaches to expansion for the future

+Add diagrams

+- Visiualizing the Wallet performance with easy readable Graphs/Cake diagrams etc. (No Overload - Keep it clean) --> Option to visiualize specified products only.
+This would open new information input for products which would perhaps be advertised in a specified timeslot.